 2.2 Step II: Appeal Committee

-If actions taken under Step I fail to provide a solution satisfactory to the Grievant, he/she may appeal to Step II by submitting in writing to the Associate Dean of the Faculty a full statement of the grievance and of his/her objections to any proposed settlement advanced in Step I. Such appeal to Step II shall be normally made between five and ten working days after his/her receipt of the written response from the unit head.
+If actions taken under Step I fail to provide a solution satisfactory to the Grievant, he/she may appeal to Step II by submitting in writing to the Assistant Dean of the Faculty a full statement of the grievance and of his/her objections to any proposed settlement advanced in Step I. Such appeal to Step II shall be normally made between five and ten working days after his/her receipt of the written response from the unit head.

-The Associate Dean of the Faculty shall be responsible for notifying the Respondent and other persons who have directly participated in the case that a Step II appeal has been made, and for seeing that they each receive a copy of the written material provided by the Grievant in connection with the appeal.
-Upon receipt of notification that Step II has been initiated, the Respondent’s supervisor should submit a response to the Associate Dean of the Faculty [within ten working days], including a statement of the complaint as he/she understands it, the issues involved as he/she sees them and any solution that he/she wishes to propose.
+The Assistant Dean of the Faculty shall be responsible for notifying the Respondent and other persons who have directly participated in the case that a Step II appeal has been made, and for seeing that they each receive a copy of the written material provided by the Grievant in connection with the appeal.
+Upon receipt of notification that Step II has been initiated, the Respondent’s supervisor should submit a response to the Assistant Dean of the Faculty [within ten working days], including a statement of the complaint as he/she understands it, the issues involved as he/she sees them and any solution that he/she wishes to propose.

-The Associate Dean of the Faculty, within ten working days after an appeal is received, shall arrange for a three-person Appeal Committee to be selected from the Library Promotion, Continuing Appointment and Review Committee (PCARC) and/or the Committee on Appointments and Advancements for the Professional Researchers and Professional Specialists and for the first meeting of that Appeal Committee.
+The Assistant Dean of the Faculty, within ten working days after an appeal is received, shall arrange for a three-person Appeal Committee to be selected from the Library Promotion, Continuing Appointment and Review Committee (PCARC) and/or the Committee on Appointments and Advancements for the Professional Researchers and Professional Specialists and for the first meeting of that Appeal Committee.
 The method of selection of an Appeal Committee is explained below.

 The Appeal Committee must ensure: (a) that the Grievant receives a fair hearing and is afforded ample opportunity to present his/her case directly to the Appeal Committee, (b) that the Grievant and the Respondent are aware of the facts and evidence that have been presented against either of them, and (c) that both parties receive written notification of the findings of the Appeal Committee.